 Somatic Yoga Therapy in Madison, WI

-Compassionate, adaptive mind-body support for addiction recovery, chronic pain, and ADHD.rvous system can be a powerful part of long-term recovery.
+Compassionate, adaptive mind-body support for addiction recovery, chronic pain, trauma, grief, and ADHD challenges.

-At Sukha Somatics Studio in Madison, WI, private yoga therapy sessions offer body-first tools for healing, resilience, and self-trust.
-Unlike group yoga classes or traditional talk therapy, sessions are personalized to your needs and focus on balancing your nervous system, easing pain, and building sustainable coping skills.
+Seeds of Sukha offers one-on-one Somatic Yoga Therapy in Madison, Wisconsin.
+Unlike group yoga classes or traditional talk therapy, sessions are personalized to your needs and focus on regulating your nervous system, easing pain, and building sustainable coping skills.

 Why Somatic Yoga Therapy?

-Trauma-informed: Always at your pace, with choice and safety at the center.
+Trauma-informed: Sessions move at your pace, with choice, consent, and safety at the center.

-Adaptive: Sessions can be chair-based, floor-based, or restful.
+Adaptive: Practices can be chair-based, floor-based, or fully restful, depending on your body’s needs that day.

-Accessible: Sliding scale pricing for 1:1 private sessions to keep care sustainable and financially accessible.
+Accessible: Sliding scale pricing is available to help keep one-on-one care financially sustainable and accessible.

 Clients often notice: